-The US Government's AREDS2 study is now investigating which of these eye vitamins may best benefit your visual health now and in the future.
+The US Government's AREDS2 study investigated which of these eye vitamins may best benefit your visual health now and in the future.

 AMD & AREDS